NordinJais/bitcoin-v2/README.md

 What is Bitcoin-v2?
 ---------------------

-Bitcoin Core connects to the Bitcoin peer-to-peer network to download and fully validate blocks and transactions.
+Bitcoin-v2 connects to the Bitcoin-v2 peer-to-peer network to download and fully validate blocks and transactions.
 It also includes a wallet and graphical user interface, which can be optionally built.